browserengineering/book/book/html.md

 tags.
 For simplicity, let's just have our browser skip whitespace-only text nodes to side-step the problem:[^ignore-them]

-[^ignore-them]: Real browsers retain whitespace, to correctly render
+[^ignore-them]: Real browsers retain whitespace to correctly render
     `make<span></span>up` as one word and `make<span> </span>up` as
     two.
 Our browser won't.
 Plus, ignoring whitespace simplifies [later chapters](layout.md) by avoiding a special-case for